 3. Keep fitness gear where you can see it.

 If you’re opting to train at home, this is super important.
 I know it might mess up your feng shui, or is not very Marie Kondo approved… but keep the dumbbells and yoga mat where you can see ‘em.
-If they’re locked away in the closed or basement, you’re not likely to drag it all out to do it.
+If they’re locked away in the closet or basement, you’re not likely to drag it all out to do it.
 Plus, out of sight, out of mind!
 When you’re not visually reminded of your commitment to exercise, it can be easier to just straight-up forget.

 4. Make exercise a priority- schedule it just like any other important appointment.

 This is a biggie.
-Schedule your workout in like any other important appointment such as dentist, lawyer, client meeting, etc. If you’re just flying by the seat of your pants and thinking “I’ll just get it done at some point today”, guess what- it probably won’t ever happen.
+Schedule your workout like any other important appointment such as dentist, lawyer, client meeting, etc. If you’re just flying by the seat of your pants and thinking “I’ll just get it done at some point today”, guess what- it probably won’t ever happen.
 Schedule it in!
 Block off at least 30 minutes in your calendar to warm-up, do the workout, cool down, and get back to your busy day.

 Along the lines of scheduling your workouts, grab a friend to do a fitness date with!
 It’s so fun to train with a buddy, and a great way to keep you accountable too.
 Instead of meeting for coffee or happy hour drinks, try meeting for a sweat-sesh to keep you both moving in the right direction!